Last Updated on January 23, 2026

 g.
 Constant Learning & Adaptation

 Ad platforms evolve fast.
-Stay updated with new ad features, algorithm changes, and creative trends.
+Stay up to date on new ad features, algorithm changes, and creative trends.

 h.
 Know When to Exit or Delegate

-As you scale, there comes a point when it’s more efficient to pass off clients to juniors or build a team so you can focus on high-level strategy.
+As you scale, there comes a point when it’s more efficient to hand off clients to junior staff or build a team so you can focus on high-level strategy.

 SEO Optimization: How to Make This Blog Rank & Attract Clients?